by Katharine Hansen, Ph.D.

 Older Worker/Job-Seeker Resume Strategies:

 - De-emphasize dates.
-Certainly don’t list your birth date.
+Don’t list your birth date.
 Omit college-graduation dates that are more than 10-15 years old.

 - Some experts suggest softening the job titles you list on your resume so you won’t seem overqualified.
 For example, “senior manager” instead of “vice president.”